ibm-cloud-docs/sap-vpc/sap-vpc-metrics-collector.md

 The {{site.data.keyword.IBM_notm}} Metrics Collector for SAP uses port 18181 to expose the metrics.
 Make sure that `port 18181` is not used by any other application.
 For more information on how to check port availability, see [Troubleshooting](#troubleshooting).
 {:important}

+The commands listed below were run on a Red Hat VSI.
+If you have a SUSE VSI you may follow the same steps but may see a slightly different UI.
+{:note}

 Use the following steps to download the IMCS.

 1. [Download the IMCS](ftp://public.dhe.ibm.com/cloud/bluemix/sap/rhel){: external}.